Magali López Fabila

 - Home visits are provided before and after birth.

-- Transfers are to public and private hospitals in San Cristobal de Las Casas
+- Transfers are to Hospital (public and private hospitals) in San Cristobal de las Casas.

 - Integrated health systems and approaches, based on trust and confidentiality, empowers women around birth.